SAP/clm-sl-alert-notification-client/README.md

 ⚠️ **NOTE: <<CLIEND_ID>> and <<CLIENT_SECRET>> must be replaced by actual values received on credentials creation.**

-Now, we are ready to construct AlertNotificationClient:
+Now, we are ready to construct the AlertNotificationClient:

 ```java
 IAlertNotificationClient client = new AlertNotificationClient(httpClient, retryPolicy, serviceRegion, authorizationHeader);